Inkerwoven Interrupted: art in the pandemic

 The Arts Council and Bradford MDC generously agreed to allow an extension to project funding, which was a relief.
 But we were now faced with a long gap.
 The work made and ready to hang, but in storage for 18 months.
 Click on the image below to view the catalogue

-So we decided to go ahead and produce our Exhibition Catalogue, initially in digital form, just to keep the idea alive, if cryogenically frozen, until 2022, when we’ll kick of a new workshop programme in advance of the show.
-By then, we hope it will be able to open fully.
-See you soon!!
+So we decided to go ahead and produce our Exhibition Catalogue, initially in digital form, just to keep the idea alive, if cryogenically frozen, until 2022, when we were finally able to open fully.

 BLOG